ultimagriever/serverless-timed-testing/frontend/README.md

     ?
 What file should be used for Database Rules? database.rules.json ✔  Database Rules for example-app-fd690 have been downloaded to database.rules.json.
-    Future modifications to database.rules.json will update Database Rules when you run firebase deploy.
+    Future modifications to database.rules.json will update Database Rules when you run firebase client.

     === Hosting Setup

-    Your public directory is the folder (relative to your project directory) that will contain Hosting assets to uploaded with firebase deploy.
+    Your public directory is the folder (relative to your project directory) that will contain Hosting assets to uploaded with firebase client.
 If you have a build process for your assets, use your build's output directory.

     ?
 What do you want to use as your public directory? build